Halichoeres-Leucoxanthus/TermProject/README.md

-This is a projects made by following the instructions below.
+This is a project made by following the instructions below.

 Create a class named Student that contains the following data members: